jmhuie/SlicerBiomech/README.md

 to do calculations for every slice.

 # Outputs

+**Results Table:** A table with calculations.
+See below for a list of traits.
+See "Advanced Options" for enabling and disabling calculations.

+**Results Chart:** A plot of the table results.
+By default, Imin is plotted over percent of length.
+If the option to use the neutral axis is enabled, then Ina is plotted instead.

+**List of Calculations:**

 - Segment: Segment name.

 - Percent: Percent of length along the segment.